effhAVE/GLLSS/GUIDE.md

 ![Admin - Confirm Users](https://i.imgur.com/tI16eXX.png)

 #### Admin - Users
-Here you can see the list of all users, which are already registered and confirmed.
+Here you can see the list of all the users, which are already registered and confirmed.
 You can promote another users from Host to Team Lead or vice versa.
-You can too demote users back to guest and after they will not be able to see anything on the page.
+You can too demote users back to guest and after, they will not be able to see anything on the page.
 All of the fields are having again possibility to order by clicking on them, so you can order by role for example.

 ![Admin - Users](https://i.imgur.com/GqFH3J3.png)

-- Nickname - nickname person did use
+- Nickname - nickname of the user
 - ID - unique ID generated for the user
 - Registration Date - Your local time, when person did register
 - Verified - if person did verify his/her email.
-- Role - Current role person has, you can click on it to change it as shown on picture below and role will update right away.
+- Role - Current role person has, you can click on it to change it as shown on the picture below and role will update right away.
 - Search - You can search either by name or ID

 ![Admin - Users - Roles](https://i.imgur.com/PrTHcmF.png)

 #### Admin - Create a data month
 This panel will allow you to create a new Data month for computing Data.
 You can click on calendar, select the month you want to create and then hit **Save**.
-To confirm and create it you have to hit **Save** again.
+To confirm and create it, you have to hit **Save** again.
 It will automatically redirect you to Data page after.
 If you selected month, which is already created, nothing will happen.

 ![Admin - Create a data month](https://i.imgur.com/qbgUO0g.png) ![Admin - Create a data month -save](https://i.imgur.com/b85zS4m.png)